Book burning: Books saved from burning

 In Catholic hagiography, Saint Vincent of Saragossa is mentioned as having been offered his life on condition that he consign Scripture to the fire; he refused and was martyred.
 He is often depicted holding the book which he protected with his life.

 Another book-saving Catholic saint is the 10th-century Saint Wiborada.
 She is credited with having predicted in 925 an invasion by the then-pagan Hungarians of her region in Switzerland.
 Her warning allowed the priests and religious of St. Gall and St. Magnus to hide their books and wine and escape into caves in nearby hills.
 Wiborada herself refused to escape and was killed by the marauders, being later canonized.
 In art, she is commonly represented holding a book to signify the library she saved, and is considered a patron saint of libraries and librarians.

 During a tour of Thuringia in 1525, Martin Luther became enraged at the widespread burning of libraries along with other buildings during the German Peasants' War, writing Against the Murderous, Thieving Hordes of Peasants in response.

 During the Revolutions of 1848 in the Austrian Empire the Imperial Court Library (now Austrian National Library) was in extreme danger, when the bombardment of Vienna caused the burning of the Hofburg, in which the Imperial Library was located.
-Fortunately, the fire was halted in time - saving countless irreplaceable books, diligently collected by many generations of Habsburg emperors and the scholars in their employ.
+The fire was halted in a timely manner - saving countless irreplaceable books, diligently collected by many generations of Habsburg emperors and the scholars in their employ.